WWF recently supported two expeditions that took on some of the world’s most difficult waters, to see first-hand the effects of arctic climate change.

 Taking the sea ice away from the Arctic could therefore cause hardship all the way through the arctic food web, destabilizing a system that is already fragile due to the comparatively low number of species.
 The expedition is expecting to see and document evidence of the effects of decreasing ice.

-The expedition also had the opportunity to visit several of WWF’s ‘Polar Bear Patrols
+The expedition also had the opportunity to visit several of WWF’s ‘Polar Bear Patrols’ along the coast.

 The expedition was carbon neutral.